Embassy of Switzerland in Morocco

 Information on the situation in Morocco

 - On 20 March 2020, a state of health emergency was declared.
-It is in force until 10 August 2020.
-At the same time, the Moroccan State decided the obligation to wear a mask outside as of Tuesday, April 7, 2020, and any offender is punishable by one to three months in prison and a fine of 300 to 1300 dhs.
+It is in force until 10 march 2021.
+The wearing of masks outside has been compulsory since 7 April 2020, and any offender is liable to one to three months' imprisonment and a fine.

-- Granting of the authorization for the departure of boats and repatriation planes is the exclusive competence of the Moroccan authorities.
+- The granting of authorisation for the departure of repatriation boats and aircraft is the exclusive responsibility of the Moroccan authorities.

 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.